y0nashailug/library/docs/readme_from_students.txt

 For Admin
 	- Add New Book
-	- Edit Member
+	- Edit Member - new feature implemented
-	- Delete Member
+	- Delete Member - new feature implemented

 For Librarian
-	- Print Checkout Record
+	- Print Checkout Record - extra credit implemented
-	- Determine Overdue
+	- Determine Overdue - extra credit implemented

 We have modularized the Library System Project and introduced our own business controllers for convenience.
 These business controllers are also shown in our sequence diagram.
 The controllers introduced in our project are
 	- BookController